hslatman/awesome-threat-intelligence/README.md

             <a href="https://github.com/ocmdev/rita" target="_blank">RITA</a>
         </td>
         <td>
-            RITA is inteded to help in the search for indicators of compromise in enterprise networks of varying size.
+            Real Intelligence Threat Analytics (RITA) is inteded to help in the search for indicators of compromise in enterprise networks of varying size.
         </td>
     </tr>
     <tr>